High-dimensional copula variational approximation through transformation: Variational Inference

+then $t_\gamma$ can be obtained by numerical inversion.
+We bound $h<1$ because it corresponds to a G\&H transformation from a standard Gaussian to another random variable with a first moment that exists; see~\cite[Sec.5.1]{peters2016}.

 For both transformations, $t_\gamma:\mathbb{R} \rightarrow \mathbb{R}$, so that if a parameter $\theta_i$ is constrained we first transform it to the real line; for example, with a scale or variance parameter we set $\theta_i$ to its logarithm.
-These transformations, their inverses and derivatives with respect to the model and variational parameters---all of which are required to implement the SGA algorithm---are fast to compute, with expressions given in Table~\ref{tab:derivatives}.
+Interestingly, when implementing SGA $t_\gamma$ is not evaluated, but $t_\gamma^{-1}$ is repeatedly.
+Table~\ref{tab:derivatives} provides these, along with expressions for derivatives with respect to the model and variational parameters that are required to implement the SGA algorithm.
+For both transformations these are all fast to compute.